ElectronSutra/venture/pages/character-creation/twenty-questions.md

 ### 9. What is your relationship to your family?

 You already have an Intimacy related to your House.
-For this question, you should think more specifically about your _family_.
+For this question, you should think more about your specific _family_.

-There's a saying in the Realm: "A good mother raises her child to be strong; a weak mother raises her child to be happy."
-That in itself about sums up how parenting works in the Realm: affection from your parents is neither expected nor derided, as long as you grow up to be a proper Prince of the Earth.
+Most parents in the Realm are distant.
+Loving your child is neither expected nor looked down upon; but raising a weak one is.
 Were your parents close or distant?
-Did you have a favored sibling or nanny?
-Was there a house slave that you were personally close to?
+Did you have a favored sibling or beloved nanny?
 Do you resent your family, or do you love them?

-Another thing to consider is _marriage_.
-It is absolutely expected in the Realm that every Dragon-Blooded -- monks excepted -- will marry.
-Marriage is almost always a primarily political affair, to consolidate the relationships between two Houses or two families within the same House.
+Both?

 Are you married?
-If you are, what is your relationship to your spouse?
-If you are not, how have you managed to evade your House's matchmaking?

-Have you managed to achieve a rare love marriage?
-Most Dragon-Blooded have affairs outside of their marriage; this is accepted and even expected, as long as they are discrete.
-Men face more stigma for affairs, since everyone knows that men are irresponsible.

-The other burden is _children_.
-Every Dragon-Blooded -- monks excepted -- is expected to produce children about every twenty or thirty years, in order to raise more scions for your House.
-Although the Realm is completely accepting of homosexuality, sexual orientation is no excuse for failure to produce kids -- either you'll grin and bear it and have a kid because love and attraction don't factor in to it, or you will be expected to seek sorcerous assistance to conceive a child.
+Do you have children?
+Both of these are important expectations of Dynastic life.

-**Define** at least one Intimacy related to a family member.
-Also **consider** if you have a spouse and/or any children -- make a note of them in the Notes section of your character sheet.
-Perhaps they can be represented by a Merit in the game -- your spouse may be an ally, for example.
+**Define** at least one Intimacy related to a family member. **Consider** if you have a spouse or any children -- make note of them on your character sheet.

 ## Section IV: History